nitindermohan/oak-new-docs/content/docs/getting-started/deploy-app/deploy-api.md

 The response contains the Application id and the id for all the application's services.
 Now the application and the services are registered to the platform.
 It's time to deploy the service instances!

-You can always remove or create a new service for the application using the `/api/services` endpoints
+You can always remove or create a new service for the application using the `/api/services` endpoints.

 ### Deploy an instance of a registered service